6leetcode/6leetcode/questions/LCCI/100348. Permutation II/README.md

 ### [Permutation II](https://leetcode.com/problems/permutation-ii-lcci)

-<p>Write a method to compute all permutations of a string whose charac&shy; ters are not necessarily unique.
+<p>Write a method to compute all permutations of a string whose characters are not necessarily unique.
 The list of permutations should not have duplicates.</p>

 <p><strong>Example1:</strong></p>